Can My Hypoglycemia Turn Into Diabetes?

 Hypoglycemia is generally linked to diabetes but to make it clear, it will not "turn into" diabetes.

 It can be a pre-diabetic metabolic lesion.
 Patient with type II diabetes is seen sometimes to have Hypoglycemic at early stages and much later develop into type II diabetes.
 Well, one doesn't really "turn into" the other.
 If there is a family history of type II diabetes then the chance of developing diabetes increases irrespective to if you are hypoglycemic now or not.
-Overweight or frank obesity can also lead to such condition.
+Overweight or frank obesity can also lead to such conditions.

 So if you are hypoglycemic now take this as a reminder to watch your weight, eat healthily, exercise regularly, and adopt a healthy lifestyle.
 Turing hypoglycemic condition to diabetic condition is seen commonly in many cases where the patient doesn’t take the hypoglycemic condition seriously and follows a very unhealthy lifestyle.